 The types of power tools you need will depend on the job at hand and your capabilities – whether you’re a semi-professional or rookie.
 If you don’t know where to start, our survey revealed the 10 most common tools purchased by Aussies are:

 The philosophy that you get what you pay for applies to most things and even more so to power tools.
 There’s really no point cutting corners on price and finding yourself with a sub-par tool that’s not up to the job or that will flop half way through.
-You’re best to invest a few more bucks on a product that’s robust and that comes with extra power and functionality, which will make your job a hell lot easier.
-In fact, our survey found that features and capabilities (i.e. power, accessories etc.) was the most important purchasing factor for Aussies (40%), with price coming in second (37%), and brand name, third (18%).
+You’re best to invest a few more bucks on a product that’s robust and that comes with extra power and functionality, which will make your job a hell of a lot easier.
+In fact, our survey found that price was the most important purchasing factor for Aussies (40%), narrowly beating out features and capabilities (i.e. power, accessories etc.) at 39%, and brand name, third (17%).

 Bottom line is − do your research.
 Look for power tools with a good enough power output and that come with various functions, accessories and safety measures.
 Use our review as a starting point, but the best way to ensure you’re getting the best power tool for your needs, is to speak to a professional.